gyus-e/WebTech-Project/README.md

 ## Getting Started

-see README.md for Backend and Frontend
+see the individual README.md for Backend and Frontend

+## Run with Docker Compose

+`docker compose up`